 Are any particular finishes better suited for outside (front door, back door, shed)?

-Anything solid brass or bronze is preferable for outside use because it’s a metallic alloy rather than a elemental metal, and it will not rust.
+Anything solid brass or bronze is preferable for outside use because it’s not a metal, it’s an alloy, and it will not rust.

 What is the difference between a tubular and a mortise lockset?

 Tubular latches are commonly used where pre-drilled conditions exist.
 Mortise locks are used more often on the front door and any high-traffic exterior.